KostasValeckas/PyLongslit/docs/show_2dspec.rst

     pylongslit_2dspec PATH_TO_CONFIG_FILE

 This will show all the reduced 2D spectra in the output directory specified in the configuration file.
-You can hoover the cursor over the 2D spectrum to see the wavelength values at the top of the image.
+You can hover the cursor over the 2D spectrum to see the wavelength values at the top of the image.
 You can press ``h`` to normalize the 2D spectrum to see the structure more clearly:

 .. image:: pictures/2dspec.png